civican/legisinfo/42-1/bills/C-44/bill_text.md

     shall, if requested to do so by a committee of the Senate or of the House of Commons, or a committee of both Houses, estimate the financial cost of any proposal that relates to a matter over which Parliament has jurisdiction; and

-    shall, if requested to do so by a member of the Senate or of the House of Commons, estimate the financial cost of any proposal that **relates to a matter over which Parliament has jurisdiction**.
+    shall, if requested to do so by a member of the Senate or of the House of Commons, estimate the financial cost of any proposal that relates to a matter over which Parliament has jurisdiction.

   **(2)** The Parliamentary Budget Officer shall provide any report prepared under paragraph (1)(a) or (b) to the Speaker of the Senate and the Speaker of the House of Commons, who shall each table the report in the House over which he or she presides.
-The Parliamentary Budget Officer **shall** make the report available to the public one business day after the day on which the report is provided to the Speaker of the Senate and the Speaker of the House of Commons.
+The Parliamentary Budget Officer shall make the report available to the public one business day after the day on which the report is provided to the Speaker of the Senate and the Speaker of the House of Commons.

   **(3)** The Parliamentary Budget Officer shall provide a report containing the research and analysis or estimate requested by a committee under paragraph (1)(c), (d) or (e) to the chair of the committee that requested it.
-The Parliamentary Budget Officer **shall** make the report available to the public one business day after the day on which the report is provided to the chair of the committee that requested it.
+The Parliamentary Budget Officer shall make the report available to the public one business day after the day on which the report is provided to the chair of the committee that requested it.

   **(4)** The Parliamentary Budget Officer shall provide a report containing the estimate requested under paragraph (1)(f) to the member of the Senate or of the House of Commons who requested it.
-The Parliamentary Budget Officer **shall** make the report available to the public one business day after the day on which the report is provided to the member.
+The Parliamentary Budget Officer shall make the report available to the public one business day after the day on which the report is provided to the member.

   **(5)** If Parliament is dissolved before a report is provided to the chair of the committee or to the member under subsection (3) or (4), the Parliamentary Budget Officer shall discontinue work on the request.